sopkre/global-nuclearweapon-explosion-figures/README.md

 ```
 plot_explosion_locations.py [-h] -i INFILENAME -o OUTFILENAME
 ```
-where the infilename points to the pickled database of nuclear explosions, like from [here](https://github.com/sopkre/johnstonsarchive-nucleartest-reader/tree/main/obtained_data) and the outputfile where to save the pickled figure.
+where the infilename points to the pickled database of nuclear explosions, like from [here](https://github.com/sopkre/johnstonsarchive-nucleartest-reader/tree/main/obtained_data) and the outputfile where to save the pickled figure (or html-file if the extension is .html).

 ## Height of burst
 ```